lebaotrung93/XlauncherIOS/README-Unity.md

 }
 ```

+#### 2.4.
+Public functions
-- Public functions: here is the list of public functions you can call to customize the Xlauncher in your game:
+- Here is the list of public functions you can call to customize the Xlauncher in your game:

 * setLauncherStickySide: You can specific the side that launcher can stick to via the or bitwise.
 Ex: ATButtonStickySideTop | ATButtonStickySideBottom